UrbsLab/GAMETES/README.md

 **Importing GAMETES into Eclipse:**

-• Download the latest version of Eclipse from https://www.eclipse.org/downloads/

-• Downlaod the appropriate branch of GAMETES from GitHub
+• Download the appropriate branch of GAMETES from GitHub

 • Delete all existing .jar files in the GAMETES directory